merzouk/ADA_BY_EXAMPLES/C_CPP_ADD/CALL_PROCEDURE_AND_FUNCTION_ADA_FROM_CPP_PROGRAM/README.md

-# call ADA Procedures and functions from CPP programm
+# Call ADA Procedures and functions from CPP program

 ```
 Example of a CPP program that calls procedures and functions of an ADA program.